Tomato Companion Plants

 Marigold

 Marigolds are another one of my favorite companion plants.
 I grow them everywhere, in every corner of my yard.
-Their potent scent repels aphids, whiteflies, and thrips.
+Their potent (and skunky) scent repels aphids, whiteflies, and thrips.
 They also deter nematodes and attract ladybugs.

 Borage